Why mathematics is considered a universal language

 • Universality: Mathematical concepts are understandable across cultures and languages.

-• Transdisciplinarity: They connect various scientific fields such as physics, biology, and computer science.
+• Transdisciplinarity: They connect various scientific fields like physics, biology, and computer science.

-• Symbolism: The mathematical language rests on universal symbols, facilitating communication.
+• Symbolism: The mathematical language relies on universal symbols, facilitating communication.

-• Modeling: Mathematics allow the creation of models that represent real phenomena.
+• Modeling: Mathematics allow creating models that represent real phenomena.

 • Logical foundation: They rely on logical principles that are universally accepted.